Ringwood Town Council

 Monmouth House, West Street

-This is an old timber-framed house which probably looked much like the neighbouring Old Cottage when the Duke of Monmouth was kept here in 1685.
+Monmouth House is an old timber-framed house which probably looked much like the neighbouring Old Cottage when the Duke of Monmouth was kept here in 1685.
 The frontage was modernised with Georgian windows and front door in the early 18th century.
 This is typical of many of Ringwoods listed buildings, having much older roots than is apparent from its frontage.

 Call Ringwood Town Council On 01425 473883